top of page

 The church building was built to replace the old church, which was destroyed by fire in 1968.

-Keskiniemi beacon
+Keskiniemi beacon tower

 Keskiniemi beacon is the oldest preserved sea mark of Hailuoto on the north shore of the island.
 Beacon was designed by Albin Stjerncreutz and was completed in 1858 to warn seafarers about sandbanks spreading north of Keskiniemi.
 Beacon is a culturally-historically valuable structure.